 9-minute read

 Welcome to the second article in our three-part series on the tactical side of Agile transformation, focused on the roles, practices, and approaches that make Agile work.
-You can read the first article in the series here, and stay tuned for the third.
+You can read the first article in the series here, and the third one here.

 In today’s fast-paced, customer-driven marketplace, the ability to deliver high-quality products that truly meet user needs has never been more critical.
 Yet, a common challenge faced by many organizations is the disconnect between customers and development teams.
 Often, these two groups speak different languages—customers focus on their pain points and desired outcomes, while developers think in terms of technical solutions and feasibility.